An open API service indexing awesome lists of open source software.

 ### Motivation

-Compare web pages as rendered by two different versions of server code or hosted at different environments.
+Compare web pages as rendered by two different versions of server code or hosted in different environments.
 Compare Adobe Experience Manager (TM) content packages assembled in different builds (from different code branches, etc.).
 Compare XML output such as Adobe Granite (TM) markup for AEM dialogs; and more.

 This tool was originally created to accompany [Exadel Authoring Kit for AEM](https://github.com/exadel-inc/etoolbox-authoring-kit) and perform regression testing.
-However it can be used to visualize differences between any two sets of files inside and outside the AEM ecosystem.
+However, it can be used to visualize differences between any two sets of files inside and outside the AEM ecosystem.

 ### Features

-Feature display is per the CLI utility.
+Feature display is per the CLI utility with a _.jar_ file.

 ##### Compare two files, directories